bobozhezhe/Scalable-NUMA-Aware-Shared-Memory-Data-Structures/doc/weekly_status.md

 1. Build a OpenMPI test case.
 1. Each of us builds a test case based on a data structure, and tests the performance on shared memory or NUMA nodes.
+1. Build test cases in a way that can port to a machine with more than 1 NUMA node
+1. Evaluation plan.
+What were your test cases going to show and how?

 ### Question in week 3